IPGeolocation/ip-geolocation-api-php/README.md

   - `dma`
   - `timezone`

-For the full list of supported fields and modules, please refer to the official [IP Geolocation API Documentation](https://ipgeolocation.io/documentation/ip-geolocation-api.html).
+For the full list of supported fields and modules, please refer to the official [IP Geolocation API Documentation](https://ipgeolocation.io/ip-location-api.html#documentation-overview).

 The `ip` parameter in the SDK can accept any valid IPv4 address, IPv6 address, or domain name.
 If the `ip` parameter is not specified, the API will return information about the public IP of the machine where the SDK is running.

 ---

-## Basic Plan Examples
+## Developer (Free) Plan Examples

 ### Default Fields